Dr-Evans/nico-pico.com/content/page/about/index.md

 comments: false
 ---

 Hi there!
-I’m **Nico** and I live in the United States.
+I’m **Nico** and I'm from the United States.
 I graduated from the University of Florida in 2015 with a degree in Computer Engineering.
 Afterwards, I moved across the country to work at a large west coast tech company.

 In mid-2021, I quit my well-paying software gig to travel, pursue some passion projects, and live life.
-I talk about this a lot in my blog.
+[I talk about this a lot in my blog]({{< ref "/post/why-I-quit-my-six-figure-software-job" >}}).

 The name of this website comes from my first name and my interest in photography (Nico + picture = **NICO • PICO**).